MatyasSvehla/iv_surface/README.md

 - The main purpose of the project is to model volatility surface for a given stock ticker.
 Therefore, it first computes implied volatilities based on call options' prices and then plots the values in a static and an intereactive 3D plot.
 - Furthermore, several tools for analysis of options and volatility are provided.
 First, a tool for examination of historical and conditional GARCH(1,1) volatility is provided.
 Second, Greeks calculator may be used to calculate values of delta, gamma, theta, rho and vega.

+- !!!IT IS STRONGLY RECOMMENDED TO USE THE IV CALCULATOR PRIMARILY FOR THE MOST LIQUID STOCKS (AAPL, MSFT, AMZN, NVDA, GOOGL, META, TSLA, etc...)!!!
+(Newton's method is relatively simple algorithm which will tend to fail in less liquid cases, with smaller number of trades and slowly updating prices)

 - The project has been written using Python 3.13.1.
 List of dependencies may be found in requirements.txt file

 ## How to use the tools